Radstakes/Validator-Automatic-Failover/README.md

     )
 ```

 **Warning - I wrote this script to suit my own validator (~0.5% stake) which is making around 4 proposals per epoch.
-My intention here is to failover if more than 5 proposals are missed.
+My intention here is to failover if more than 5 proposals are missed in the past 3 epochs.
 Depending on your stake weight you may like to tweak the threshold or time period settings which can be found below:**

 ```
 while missed_proposals < 6: